utkucnay/Game-Programming-101/README.md

 I am coding all techniques for CPU.
 I will learn compile shader after finish this project.
 I watched GDC videos and Companies firstly coded on CPU so It's good start point for game programming.

-# Prodecural Render With Perlin Noise
+# Prodecural Render With Perlin Noise(Like UE Landscape)

-I create perlin noise.
-I spawn object in specific range.
+- I create perlin noise.
+- I spawn object in specific range.
+- I am coding denisty.

 # AI and Pathfinding